Sandusky County Sportsmen’s Club II, Inc.

-Written nominations for candidates for Board of Directors (“Dìrector”) shall be accepted after this date.
+Written nominations for candidates for Board of Directors (“Director”) shall be accepted after this date.
 All nominations for candidates for Director must be received by the Elections Committee on or before the August General Meeting.
-The membership shall be notified of all other election-related dates, and the same shall be conspicuously published in the Club newsletter.
+The Membership shall be notified of all other election-related dates and the same shall be conspicuously published in the Club Newsletter.

 August General Meeting

 All written nominations for Board of Directors candidates must be received by the Elections Committee by this date.
-The last order of business of this meeting shall be to entertain any further written nominations, to close nominations, and following the close of nominations, to announce to the membership all candidates for Director.
-The names of all candidates shall be published in the Club newsletter.
+The last order of business of this meeting shall be to entertain any further written nominations, to close nominations and, following the close of nominations, to announce to the Membership all candidates for Director.
+The names of all candidates shall be published in the Club Newsletter.